JMare/CVproj/README.md

 Additional options are given below:

 Enable Trackbars to adjust parameters.
+Two windows of trackbars will be created, one contains paramaters to do with the thresholding and processing of the image, the other contains score weightings and thresholds as well as gimbal controller gain values.
 This option will also display the thresholded image.
+(Only works if --gui is also selected)

 > --trackbar

 Enable real time display of image with overlayed info.